MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 Use the top middle icon to start the MeVisLab IDE.
 You can also start the integrated text editor MATE or the ToolRunner.
 For this tutorial, you will generally require the IDE.

-You can also use the *QuickStart* icons but any packages developed yourself during these tutorials will not be loaded, so you should not use this for now.
+You can also use the *QuickStart* icons but any packages developed yourself during these tutorials will not be loaded, so you should not use them for now.

 ### MeVisLab IDE User Interface {#tutorial_ide}